QLA-ML-DS/Git-Github-Tuorial/README.md

 ## The Command Line
 There are a lot of different ways to use Git.
 There are the original command line tools, and there are many graphical user interfaces of varying capabilities.
 For this book, we will be using Git on the command line.
-For one, the command line is the only place you can run all Git commands â most of the GUIs only implement some subset of Git functionality for simplicity.
+For one, the command line is the only place you can run all Git commands--most of the GUIs only implement some subset of Git functionality for simplicity.
 If you know how to run the command line version, you can probably also figure out how to run the GUI version, while the opposite is not necessarily true.
 So we will expect you to know how to open Terminal in Linux, Mac or Command Prompt or Powershell in Windows.
-If you donât know what weâre talking about here, you might to read [command line for Windows users](https://www.ionos.com/digitalguide/server/know-how/windows-cmd-commands/), or  [command line for Mac users](https://www.taniarascia.com/how-to-use-the-command-line-for-apple-macos-and-linux/) or [command line for Linux users](https://ubuntu.com/tutorials/command-line-for-beginners#3-opening-a-terminal).
+If you don't know what we are talking about here, you might to read [command line for Windows users](https://www.ionos.com/digitalguide/server/know-how/windows-cmd-commands/), or  [command line for Mac users](https://www.taniarascia.com/how-to-use-the-command-line-for-apple-macos-and-linux/) or [command line for Linux users](https://ubuntu.com/tutorials/command-line-for-beginners#3-opening-a-terminal).

 ## Installing Git

 Before you start using Git, you have to make it available on your computer.
-Even if itâs already installed, itâs probably a good idea to update to the latest version.
+Even if it is already installed, it is probably a good idea to update to the latest version.
 You can either install it as a package or via another installer, or download the source code and compile it yourself.